Gillian Lester

-Gillian L. L. Lester (born October 30, 1964) is the 15th Dean of Columbia Law School.
-She joined Columbia Law School on January 1, 2015, as Dean and Lucy G. Moses Professor of Law.
-Previously, Lester was acting dean of the University of California, Berkeley School of Law where she had been a professor since 2006.
+Gillian L. L. Lester (born October 30, 1964) is a Canadian legal scholar who served as the 15th Dean of Columbia Law School.
+She joined Columbia Law School on January 1, 2015, as Dean and Lucy G. Moses Professor of Law, where she is now Dean Emerita and Alphonse Fletcher Jr. Professor of Law.
+Previously, Lester was acting dean of the University of California, Berkeley, School of Law where she had been a professor since 2006.
 Before that, she was a full professor at the School of Law of the University of California, Los Angeles.

-Lester is the second female dean of Columbia Law School.
+Lester was the second female dean of Columbia Law School.
 Soon after taking the job, Lester told The Chronicle of Higher Education she wanted to tweak the curriculum to turn more Columbia law students into "global actors" and "entrepreneurs" who could build careers in both the private and public sectors.

 Early life and education

-Lester was born in Maple Ridge, British Columbia and later moved to West Vancouver.
+Lester was born in Maple Ridge, British Columbia, and later moved to West Vancouver.
 She is the youngest of four children born to Richard Egerton Matheson Lester, a labor lawyer, and Lois (Jensen) Lester, a teacher.
 She earned a B.Sc. in 1986 from the University of British Columbia, an LL.B. in 1990 from the University of Toronto, where she served as editor-in-chief of the University of Toronto Faculty of Law Review, and a J.S.D. in 1998 from Stanford University.